fanatique/simpla/README.md

 in the Issues section or (preferred) hand in a PR.

-Please note that this is not a showcase project, but a tool that serves a specific usecase.
+Please note that this is not a showcase project, but a tool that serves a specific purpose.
 Suggestions on coding styles and beauty will be friendly ignored, ok?